folio-org/okapi/doc/guide.md

 with requiring version 2.4.1, that should fail since we only have 2.2.3.

 The module has two routing entries, a simple check that gets called before any real module, and a login service.
+Note that the first RoutingEntry is within the auth interface definition, but the second one is not, it is in a global list of RoutingEntries.
+This is because it is a filter, something that gets invoked for every request Okapi sees.
+It is also of type "headers", which means that Okapi is not passing the full request to it, only the headers.
+This saves a little bit time.

 As before, there is a launchDescriptor that tells how the module is to be deployed.